 Each of our programs is guided by the RESPECT Women framework recommended by the World Health Organization to prevent violence against women.
 We combine trauma-informed, faith-based approaches with evidence-based strategies for real, lasting change.

 We’re building a national support system for survivors by uniting service providers across Nigeria.
-Through annual convenings, a digital referral system, and a nationwide asset map, we’re strengthening interagency collaboration and improving access to trauma-informed care.
+Through annual convenings, a digital referral system. we’re strengthening interagency collaboration and improving access to trauma-informed care.

 Our campaigns spark conversation and shift attitudes.
 We engage communities through outreach events, social media, and workshops—empowering girls, boys, and healthcare workers to challenge stigma, understand IPV, and foster safer environments.